NomicFoundation/truffle-flattener/README.md

 If you are still using Truffle, we recommend you try [Buidler](https://github.com/nomiclabs/buidler), our Ethereum development environment, which is much faster and flexible.

+# Hardhat support

+If you are using Hardhat, you don't need this project.
+Use `npx hardhat flatten` instead.

-# Installation
+## Installation

 `npm install truffle-flattener -g`

-# Usage
+## Usage

-Just intall it with npm in your truffle project and run `truffle-flattener <solidity-files>`.
+Just install it with npm in your truffle project and run `truffle-flattener <solidity-files>`.

-# Limitations
+## Limitations

 Aliased imports (eg: `import {symbol1 as alias, symbol2} from "filename";`) are not supported by `truffle-flattener`.